erikmaday/eslint-config-bus-stuff/README.md

 # eslint-config-bus-stuff

-This package provides a .eslintrc as an extensible shared config for Vue 2.X projects.
+This package provides a .eslintrc as an extensible shared config for Vue 2.X with TypeScript projects.

 ## Usage